Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/func-cholesky.rst

 Padding
 -------

 Padding is not a supported feature of the library element.
-For matrices whose dimensions are not multiples of :ref:`vecSampleNum`, the input matrix must be padded such that it is a multiple of :ref:`vecSampleNum` (the output locations corresponding to the pads should be ignored). ``TP_DIM`` must be set to the padded dimension size.
+For matrices whose dimensions are not multiples of :ref:`SOLVER_vecSampleNum`, the input matrix must be padded such that it is a multiple of :ref:`SOLVER_vecSampleNum` (the output locations corresponding to the pads should be ignored). ``TP_DIM`` must be set to the padded dimension size.

-The following is an example of a 6x6 matrix with :ref:`vecSampleNum` of 4 (thus ``TP_DIM`` set to 8):
+The following is an example of a 6x6 matrix with :ref:`SOLVER_vecSampleNum` of 4 (thus ``TP_DIM`` set to 8):

 .. code-block::